GX: a GPU-native gyrokinetic turbulence code for tokamak and stellarator design: Magnetic geometry and choice of coordinates

 where $\psi_0$ and $\alpha_0$ are the values of equilibrium $\psi$ and $\alpha$ at the center of the flux tube.
 The coordinates $(x, y, z)$ have units of length.
 In the local flux-tube, $x$ and $y$ vary on the length scale of the gyroradius whereas $z$ varies on the length scale of the machine size.
 We require an equispaced coordinate $z$ along the field line, which is needed to utilize the Fourier spectral treatment of the parallel derivative terms in the gyrokinetic equation.
 The procedure for obtaining an equispaced, equal-arc $z$ coordinate is provided in Appendix~\ref{app:geometry-appendix1}.

-Upon defining the field-aligned coordinate system, we can calculate the geometric coefficients required for a \GX run, as described briefly in Appendix~\ref{app:geometry-appendix1}.
+Upon defining the field-aligned coordinate system, we can calculate the geometric coefficients required { to compute the various terms in the gyrokinetic equation}, as described briefly in Appendix~\ref{app:geometry-appendix1}.
 For a 3D equilibrium, \GX can read the output data generated by the VMEC code \citep{Hirshman1983}.
 For a 2D axisymmetric equilibrium, \GX can use a local equilibrium defined using a Miller parametrization~\citep{Miller1998}.
 The user also has the option to work with simpler geometries like a slab or a cylindrical Z-pinch.
 Besides these native geometry options, \GX can also read geometry data generated by the geometry module in the GS2 code; for example, this enables the capability to use experimentally-relevant geometry derived from an EFIT equilibrium reconstruction.